LightDark

 The result was a website.
 But not the website their customers needed — or that their business deserved.

-Build Before You Plan
+What Happens When You Build Before You Plan

 The challenge CAD Home Crafters & Designs faced isn’t unique to them — it is one of the most common and most costly mistakes small businesses make when building a website.
 They started building before they had a blueprint.

 Specifically, CAD began creating their Wix website without first establishing a navigational hierarchy — a clear, strategic map of what pages the site would include, how those pages would be organized, how a user would move from one to the next, and what each page would need to accomplish for both the visitor and the business.
+The consequences played out exactly as they always do when strategy is skipped in favor of speed.

 🧱